Is ‘green’ aluminum the future?

 Quality of recycled aluminum

-Recycled glass is no longer clear white, recycled paper turns gray and recycling plastic is also called downcycling.
+Recycled glass is no longer clear white, recycled paper turns gray, and recycling plastic is often referred to as downcycling.
 What about recycled aluminum?
 "Aluminum is ideally suited for recycling.
 You can continue to recycle it indefinitely without sacrificing quality.
 That is why it is so important, especially with the increasing demand for aluminum, that we recycle as much aluminum as possible.
 In Europe, about 75% of all aluminum thrown away is recycled."

 Efficient production process